 Each neoNight, I’ve used padlet to capture how you perceive the relationship between your churches and the surrounding culture, seeing what the risen Christ might be saying through the Spirit to his churches.
 Pastors and teachers have a tendency to think we understand the culture better than anyone else.
 Truth be told, young adults in universities and diverse workplaces are more embedded in the culture than any of us senior leaders upholding the status quo.
 So, as the humble stapes, it’s my vocation to listen well to the world, amplified through each of you.

-It’s worth taking the time to read your reflections compiled from the North, South and West side of Brisbane.
+It’s worth taking the time to read your reflections compiled from the North, South and West side of Brisbane and Toowoomba.
 As Paul advised, “Do not scoff at prophecies, but test everything that is said.
 Hold on to what is good” (1 Thess 5:19-20).
 Here’s how you put it, under “Revelation”, straining your ears to hear our Lord speak:

 Do you really know me?
 Wake up and listen